 No one could have predicted years later that so many earthquake claims could remain unresolved.
 The unresolved claims fall into the following categories:

 - Cases in which EQC (Earthquake Commission) has paid out its full obligations and the insured is fighting the insurance company over the repair scope for repairs or replacement of the house;

 - Cases where EQC is alleging that the house can be repaired for less than the $100,000 cap;

 - Cases where either EQC or the insurance company claims to have completed repairs, but the repairs are either substandard or do not meet the policy standard.
 In particular, there have been attempts by EQC and insurers to repair to a lesser standard than the “as new” requirements under the policies and EQC Act.

 This has led to significant litigation in the Courts.
-Many people have found that the only way to force insurers to pay what they are required to pay is to get the matter before the Courts and into the hands of a Judge.
+Many people have found that the only way to force insurers to pay what they are required to pay is to issue court proceedings.

 Building standards must be met